roman-grs-pit/covariance-mocks/docs/source/production_management.rst

   3. Consider SLURM array size limits (typically ~1000 jobs)
   4. Balance batch size with queue wait times

+**Reproducibility Management**
+  1. **Commit all changes before production runs**
+  2. Use semantic versioning for production configs
+  3. Clean up development tags before merging branches
+  4. Document production purpose and methodology

 **Debugging and Troubleshooting**
   1. Check SLURM logs in the production logs/ directory
   2. Use production database for detailed job history
   3. Validate configuration files before large productions
   4. Test retry mechanisms with intentionally failing jobs
+  5. **Check git tag metadata for production traceability**

 Configuration Reference
 -----------------------

 For complete configuration schema documentation, see the schema file at ``config/schemas/production_schema.yaml``.
-Example configurations are available in ``config/examples/``.
+Active production configurations are in ``config/productions/`` and templates are available in ``config/examples/``.

 The production management system integrates seamlessly with the existing pipeline infrastructure while providing the scalability and reliability required for large-scale covariance mock generation.